StevenBerdak/ConsoleRunner/README.md

 # ζetaConsole
 A simple lightweight single-class API to map commands to functions for use within console based applications.
-Provides basic console commands and execution control using flags.
+Provides basic console commands and execution control using options/flags.

 Listens to input stream and runs any commands entered:

 ```
-        zetaConsole.mapToFunction("command", flagArgs -> {
+        zetaConsole.mapToFunction("command", options -> {
-                if (flagArgs[0].equals("s")) someFunction();
+                if (options[0].equals("s")) someFunction();
         })
 ```

 Command entries can be added, removed, or reset.

-Mapped methods for commands are null checked prior to calling `Consumer.accept(flags)` to avoid unnecessary NPEs.
+Mapped methods for commands are null checked prior to calling `Consumer.accept(options)` to avoid unnecessary NPEs.

 Create a new instance: